Grocery shopping in the digital age is changing rapidly. You can lose or gain a customer based solely on one online experience. Is yours up to par?

 “Echo + Amazon Pantry have completely replaced trips to Walgreens and the corner store for me.
 Not just because it’s delivered to my door within two days, but because as soon as I realize I need something like toilet paper, I can simply ask Alexa and order it right there before I forget.
 So it saves me both the time of going to the store and the mental RAM of needing to remember to go in the first place.”

 Can you hear me now?
 Voice, mobile, omnichannel are the foundation of Amazon’s convenience

-With the dawn of AI like Echo, personal assistants and shoppers are readily available to the general public, not just to an elite few.
+With the dawn of AI like Echo, personal assistants, voice commerce, and digital shoppers are readily available to the general public, not just to an elite few.
 Retailers are awakening to a new dawn when it comes to reaching and retaining their customers.

 Companies that recognize the importance of retaining consumer data to best understand their customers are the companies who will win in the future.
 By offering a customer data platform that makes online shopping seamless and simple, brands will be poised for success in the digital future.

 The grocery aisles of yesterday are not the aisles of today.
 Grocers need to know their customers in both their online and physical worlds and need to offer not just cost-saving measures, but convenience.

 U.S. grocery shoppers are changing their online shopping behaviors, and most retailers need plenty more than a study to catch up and keep up – they need to transform if they hope to be in the same room when it comes to Amazon and convenience.

 Grocery retailers like Wal-Mart, Kroger, and Meijer (to name a few) have begun offering curbside pickup, allowing their regular customers to order online and simply pull-up to have their groceries loaded into their car.
 No more wandering down aisles while fighting crowds and long lines.

 Amazon has changed the way that grocery shopping and retail is being done, and grocers must recognize this today.